-- Oral antivirals work by interfering with several steps in the reproductive process of SARS-CoV-2 to prevent efficient replication of the virus in host cells. - Two COVID-19 oral antiviral therapies have received Emergency Use Authorization from the U.S. Food and drug Administration (FDA), Paxlovid (Pfizer) and molnupiravir (Merck). - Paxlovid and molnupiravir reduce the risk of hospitalization and death by 88% and 30% respectively, in residents at high-risk for severe COVID-19 when started early after symptom onset. - Paxlovid is the preferred product and is available for patients age 12 years and older. - Paxlovid is not recommended for residents with severe kidney (eGFR <30 mL/min) or liver (Child-Pugh Class C) impairment.
+- Oral antivirals work by interfering with several steps in the reproductive process of SARS-CoV-2 to prevent efficient replication of the virus in host cells. - Two COVID-19 oral antiviral therapies have received Emergency Use Authorization from the U.S. Food and drug Administration (FDA), Paxlovid and Molnupiravir. - Paxlovid reduces the risk of hospitalization by 51% and death by 88% in residents at high-risk for severe COVID-19 when started early after symptom onset. - a.
+Paxlovid is the preferred product and is available for patients age 12 years and older. - b.
+Paxlovid is not recommended for residents with severe kidney (eGFR <30 mL/min) or liver (Child-Pugh Class C) impairment.
 Dosage adjustments are needed for residents with moderate renal impairment.
-Providers should discuss with residents with kidney or liver problems. - Paxlovid has established and other potentially significant drug interactions.
-Refer to the Paxlovid EUA Fact Sheet for drugs that contraindicate the use of Paxlovid. - Molnupiravir should be considered for patients age 18 years and older for whom alternative FDA- authorized COVID-19 treatment options are not accessible or clinically appropriate. - Molnupiravir is not recommended for use during pregnancy.
-Based on findings from animal reproductive studies, it may cause fetal harm when administered to pregnant individuals.
-Females under age 50 must consult with physician prior to taking this medication. - COVID-19 rebound after Paxlovid Treatment is characterized by a recurrence of symptoms or a new positive viral test after having tested negative.
-If this occurs, the individual should: - Restart isolation for at least 5 days.
-The individual can end their re-isolation period after 5 full days if fever has resolved for 24 hours (without the use of fever-reducing medication) and symptoms are improving. - Wear a mask for a total of 10 days after rebound symptoms started.
-(Some continue to test positive after day 10 but, are considerably less likely to shed infectious virus.) - o Be clinically re-evaluated if symptoms persist or worsen.
+Providers should discuss with residents with kidney or liver problems. - c.
+Paxlovid has established and other potentially significant drug interactions.
+Refer to the Paxlovid EUA Fact Sheet for drugs that contraindicate the use of Paxlovid. - Molnipiravir- there is lack of definitive data regarding the benefit of Molnupiravir in patients who are vaccinated and at high risk of progressing to severe COVID-19.